-There is a wide range of restaurants, snack bars, cafés and fast-food outlets in the departures area at Terminal 1, including a sushi restaurant and Portuguese eateries.
+There is a wide range of restaurants, snack bars, cafés and fast-food outlets in the departures area at Terminal 1, including Portuguese eateries and a sushi restaurant.
 There are also a number of cafés/snack bars in the public concourses.
-There are two snack bars in Terminal 2.
+Additionally, there are two snack bars in Terminal 2.

 There are many shops at Lisbon Portela Airport, including duty-free shopping in both terminals (for passengers leaving the EU).
 Shops in Terminal 1 offer Portuguese specialities such as port wine, cheeses and other regional foods, as well as designer clothes and confectionary.
-Terminal 2 has a number of newsagents.
+Terminal 2, meanwhile, has a number of newsagents.

 A left-luggage facility is open daily on level 2 of car park P2.
 The lost property office (tel: +351 21 844 4530) is located within the police office in the main departures shopping area of Terminal 1.

 Further meeting and conference facilities are available at the nearby Hotel Tivoli Oriente (tel: +351 21 891 5100; www.tivolihotels.com), and at many other hotels throughout the city.

-There are ramps, lifts, specially adapted telephones and toilets for the disabled.
-Wheelchairs can be provided by airlines and airline staff can also help wheelchair passengers through customs and immigration: passengers should request any special assistance upon booking a ticket.
+There are ramps, lifts, and specially adapted telephones and toilets for disabled passengers.
+Wheelchairs can be provided by airlines, and airline staff can also help wheelchair passengers through customs and immigration: passengers should request any special assistance upon booking a ticket.
 Disabled car parking spaces are available.

 Short-term car parks P1 and P2 have direct access to Terminal 1.
 P1 is located near the departures area and P2 is next to the arrivals area.
 P3 is a long-term outdoor car park and is a little further away from Terminal 1.
 These car parks are linked to both terminals via a free shuttle bus.

-Car hire companies located at Lisbon Portela Airport include Avis, Budget, Europcar and Hertz as well as a number of local operators.
+Car hire companies located at Lisbon Portela Airport include Avis, Budget, Europcar, Hertz and Sixt as well as a number of local operators.
 Car hire desks are located in the arrivals area of Terminal 1.